oldkingcone/Albert/README.md

   This tool will also make an attempt to retrieve the Geo Location data for a specified IP address.
 And to top it all off, this program will attempt to enumerate SMTP username's and password's, leveraging the power of SecLists.

   On top of all those cool features, this project will enumerate a subnet for hosts connected to the subnet, by 1 of 2 ways.
 An ARP scan of the entire subnet, __You will need to choose an interface for this__, or `ICMP ACK` scans, if the target allows such scans from outside the network to occur.
+Found hosts can be used for a zombie scan, or for later implimentations push directly into network pivoting, the choice is yours.

 -----